-INTERVIEWER: And so were they more successful?
-Did they change the model during advisory board and get approval.
-So there are three aspects - we have to be careful about in any economic benefit analysis.
+- INTERVIEWER: And so were they more successful?
+Did they change the model during Bush II? - INTERVIEWEE: No. Not really.
+We actually used it as an opportunity to go to the science advisory board and get approval.
+So there are three aspects we have to be careful about in any economic benefit analysis. - INTERVIEWER: Right. - INTERVIEWEE: So we have to disguise that.
+You can just talk about policies and generic or whatever.
+But basically there are three aspects of economic savings.
+Number one is benefit from delayed expenditures.